sa-concept-refactoring/doc/chapters/projectManagement.typ

 / Analysis : #[
   The analysis part consists of a lot of research on how the clangd language server works and how it is communicating with the IDE.
-  This step also contains gaining all knowledge needed for implementation, such as looking into the idea of concepts and figuring out what refactoring features would be a good addition to have within the language server.
+  This step also contains collecting all knowledge needed for implementation, such as looking into the idea of concepts and figuring out what refactoring features would be a good addition to have within the language server.
 ]

 / Implementation : #[